 Submissions are now open within Works in Progress.

 The deadline for submissions is May 15, 2021.

-Producers have up to 10 minutes to present each project, including excerpts from the film.
-Following a panel discussion, we assist interested visitors of the Docs in Progress programme to set up individual meetings with the presenters to get more information about their projects.
+In the past years, producers used to have up to 10 minutes to present each project, which included three short excerpts from the film.
+Following the panel, we assisted interested visitors of the programme to set up individual meetings with the presenters to get more information about their projects.

-A maximum of 10 films will be presented from the following countries:
+In the past years, a maximum of 10 films used to be presented from the following countries:

 Albania, Algeria, Armenia, Azerbaijan, Bahrain, Belarus, Bosnia and Herzegovina, Bulgaria, Croatia, Cyprus, Czech Republic, Egypt, Estonia, Georgia, Greece, Hungary, Iran, Iraq, Israel, Jordan, Kazakhstan, Kosovo, Kuwait, Kyrgyzstan, Latvia, Lebanon, Libya, Lithuania, Macedonia, Montenegro, Moldavia, Morocco, Oman, Palestine, Poland, Qatar, Romania, Russia, Saudi Arabia, Serbia, Slovakia, Slovenia, Syria, Tajikistan, Tunisia, Turkey, Turkmenistan, Ukraine, the United Arab Emirates, Uzbekistan and Yemen.